-All of this reenforced my decision to breastfeed.
+All of this reinforced my decision to breastfeed.
 In fact, after every conversation I had, I felt confident that I would be really great at it!

-3 breastfeeding tips I heard over an over – and 3 things I wish I heard instead.
+3 breastfeeding tips I heard over and over – and 3 things I wish I heard instead.

-While I understand now that these more veteran Moms were trying to be encouraging, I wish I had asked them for details about their initial attempts at nursing.
-Because nothing I heard came close to preparing me for the struggle I faced with breastfeeding.
-It left me feeling somewhat misled.
-I wondered often if I was a special case who had an especially hard time with breastfeeding.
-It turns out, no, many new Mothers I spoke to afterwards also struggled while learning how to breastfeed.
+While I understand now that these experienced moms were trying to be encouraging, I wish I had asked them for details about their initial attempts at nursing.
+Because nothing I heard came close to preparing me for the struggle I would come to face with breastfeeding.
+It left me feeling somewhat misled and alone.
+It turns out that many new moms face the same struggles I did.

 While many were able to overcome the initial struggles, I discovered that women typically don’t discuss the hardships breastfeeding can present.
-Even Moms who tried to breastfeed but were unsuccessful for one reason or another were not forthcoming with stories of their trials.
-And while I understand that breastfeeding advocates would never want to discourage Moms-to-be from breastfeeding, it seems to me that a more honest discussion about how hard it can be and real advise on how to overcome the hardships would be beneficial for all new Mamas.
+Even moms who tried to breastfeed but were unsuccessful for one reason or another were not forthcoming with stories of their trials.
+And while I understand that breastfeeding advocates would never want to discourage moms-to-be from breastfeeding, it seems to me that a more honest discussion about how hard it can be and real advice on how to overcome the hardships would be beneficial for all new mamas.

 Of all the pro-breastfeeding remarks I heard, 3 phrases seemed to be repeated many times to me.
 Here is a list of those 3 things, along with what I think are the most helpful breastfeeding tips any mom could hear: